jannisbecker/graphql-api-performance/README.md

 This repo contains the practical part of my bachelors thesis, which is about optimizing performance of GraphQL APIs, targeting pagination algorithms and the N+1 problem.

+The complete set of test results acquired during the making of the thesis can be found in the `test-results.xlsx` file.

 ## 1. Setup

 ### 1.1 Prerequisites